 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-I would like to direct my question to the Minister of Community and Government Services.
+My questions are for the Minister of Community and Government Services.

 As the minister will recall, Naujaat suffered a major loss last year when our community hall was destroyed by fire.

-Mr. Speaker, in English (interpretation ends) it is important that the territory's assets such as schools and health centres, and municipal assets such as community halls and hamlet offices, have regular fire inspections, safety inspections, and regular electrical safety inspections.
+Mr. Speaker, I'll say this in English. (interpretation ends) It is important that territorial assets such as schools and health centres and municipal assets such as community halls and hamlet offices have regular fire inspections, safety inspections, and regular electrical safety inspections.

-Can the minister clarify how this department's Safety Services division works municipalities to ensure that their building receives regular fire and electrical inspections. (interpretation) Thank you, Mr. Speaker.
+Can the minister clarify how his department's Safety Services Division works with municipalities to ensure that their buildings receive regular fire and electrical inspections? (interpretation) Thank you, Mr. Speaker.